 After the brief Hiatus in Freetown, Nayyar continued towards Saltpond in the Gold Coast where he arrived in March 1921.
 Following a lecture, the Fante community “believed there and then”, following which an oath of allegiance was held.
 In the history of the Ahmadiyya Muslim Community, Mahdi Appah, the leader of this group, is regarded as the first Ghanaian to become an Ahmadi Muslim.
 Despite resistance from northern clerics, the Fante Muslims converted en masse, giving immediate rise to the Ahmadiyya movement in the region.
 Nayyar also toured Accra and Kumase.
 Having established the movement in the Gold Coast, Nayyar left within a month for Lagos, in Nigeria, before returning again in fall of 1921.

-The ROR of June-1921 alleges that 5000 people from the Gold Coast colony (modern dat Ghana)have accepted Ahmadiyya.
+The ROR of June-1921 alleges that 5000 people from the Gold Coast colony (modern day Ghana)have accepted Ahmadiyya.
 In the ROR of Aug-1921, the Ahmadiyya Movement tells the world that 4000 West African’s joined Ahmadiyya.
 A few pages later, it is alleged that 10,000 people joined Ahmadiyya in West Africa.
+See Hanson (see page 168) too and Fisher.
+In reality, Amadu Ramanu Pedro started the Ahmadiyya Jamaat in Ghana via his businesses and etc.

 The Al Fazl of 2 October 1922 reports that Ahmadiyya has spread to West Africa and 16,000 people have joined in only 12 months.
 It also reports that Professor AR Nayyar Phil B, as a missionary; in Lagos, at 62, Bangabose Street, Saltpond; and in Sierra Leone.
 [As mentioned before, Ahmadiyyat reached West Africa from London and not the other way around.]
 This was quoted by a newspaper called “West Africa” by its special correspondent.
 The aforementioned newspaper, under the title “The Ahmadia Movement in India, West Africa, and London”.